MSO4SC/slurm_exporter/docker/README.md

 # HELP ....
 ```

-One script helps working with docker:
+One script in docker folder helps working with docker:
 `run.sh` runs a new exporter in a new container.
 It returns the container ID and HOST PORT.

 To build the image locally, the script `build.sh` helps doing it.